gkhays/tlscope/CONTRIBUTING.md

-# Contributing to TLS Analyzer
+# Contributing to TLScope

-Thank you for your interest in contributing to TLS Analyzer!
+Thank you for your interest in contributing to TLScope!
 This document provides guidelines and instructions for contributing to the project.

 ## Getting Started